lsst-sqre/sqr-039/index.rst

 After CILogon authentication, the Rubin Science Platform will create a session for that user in Redis and set a cookie pointing to that session.
 The cookie and session will be used for further web authentication from that browser.
 Each deployment of the Rubin Science Platform will use separate sessions and session keys, and thus require separate web browser authentication.

+For the Summit deployment, a local OpenID Connect provider will be used instead of CILogon, but the remainder of the initial authentication flow will be the same.

 .. _api-auth: